Ironsail-Philip/universal-memory/docs/CODEX-INTEGRATION.md

 ## Future Enhancement

 When Codex adds support for startup hooks or configuration scripts, we can integrate memory loading natively like we did with Claude Code.
+Until then, the wrapper plus dedupe logic gives a consistent “single banner per launch” experience.

 ## Recommended Alias